HeadCount is a non-partisan organization that works with musicians to promote participation in democracy.

 What has HeadCount pulled off already?

-We’ve registered over 300,000 voters since 2004, and built a huge volunteer network that registers voters at as many as as 1,000 concerts a year.
+We’ve registered about 500,000 voters since 2004, and built a huge volunteer network that registers voters at as many as as 1,000 concerts a year.
 You’ll find us at more live music events than any non-profit in the world.
 But it doesn’t end there.
 We run “Participation Row” social action villages at major festivals and tours, creating an interactive experience around causes and raising over $1 million for various other organizations.
 We’ve produced themed concerts, network TV public service announcements, and award-winning digital media campaigns starring the likes of Jay-Z, Dave Matthews, Pearl Jam and members of The Grateful Dead.
 A list of our most popular projects can be found here.

 How does HeadCount work?

 Who makes it happen?

 Our board of directors includes Bob Weir of The Grateful Dead and many music and political heavyweights.
 They oversee a small full-time staff based in New York City.
 But the engine of HeadCount is really volunteers.
 Thousands of amazing people, coast-to-coast, forming a unique and tight-knit community of socially-conscious music fans.
 Check out our Who’s Who page to see their photos, bios and words.

 What do HeadCount volunteers do?

 Some register voters at concerts.
 Others go a step further and take on leadership roles.
 What we’re most proud of is that our volunteers consistently get noticed for their outstanding work ethic and abilities.
-More than a dozen have landed full-time jobs with some of our partners!
+More than two dozen have landed full-time jobs with some of our partners!
 And all our volunteers get to see lots of shows and meet cool people who share a love of music and democracy.
 Visit our volunteer page or opportunities page if you’d like to join the team!